mssfoobar/docs/docs/modules/iams/overview/prerequisites-n-Dependencies.md

 :::note
 As mentioned in [Release Packages](../../get-started/release-packages.mdx), project should move the container image to project own `Container Registry` and access the container image from there, instead of accessing directly from AGIL Ops Hub registry.

+If you have done, please remember to modify the `Docker Compose` files to pull images from your project Container Registry.
 :::

 ## Prerequisites

 - Have working `Podman Desktop` or `Docker Engine` on your local machine.
-- Have read access to AGIL Ops Hub container registry.
+- Able to pull IAMS and dependent containers from AGIL Ops Hub Container Registry or project Container Registry.

 ## Dependencies